 From muesli to pellets, there are so many different types of food to test out with your hamster.

-Picking out your hamster's food is not as simple as just choosing the first bag you see.
+Picking out the best food for your hamster is not as simple as just choosing the first bag you see.
 You have to consider nutritional benefits and preference, among other things.